WebPlatformForEmbedded/ThunderNanoServicesRDK/DeviceIdentification/doc/DeviceIdentificationPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the DeviceIdentification plugin.
-It includes detailed specification about its configuration and properties provided.
+This document describes purpose and functionality of the DeviceIdentification interface (version 1.0.0).
+It includes detailed specification about its properties provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity